 What is a Water Flosser?

-A water flosser, also known as a Waterpik or an oral irrigator, is an electric device that uses a stream of water to remove plaque and food debris from between the teeth and below the gum line.
+A water flosser, also known as a Waterpik or an oral irrigator, is an electric device that uses a stream of high pressure water to remove plaque and food debris from between the teeth and below the gum line.

 An American dentist and an engineer designed the first oral irrigator.
-Its purpose was to help and encourage patients clean their mouths at home and improve their oral health.
+Its purpose was to help and encourage patients to clean their mouths at home and improve their oral health.

 Marketed as easy and fast to use and effective in cleaning, the popularity of Water flossers has been noted of late.
 There is no clear scientific evidence as of yet, to say water flossers are as effective as traditional floss.
-However, Water flossers when used correctly, can be a great addition to your daily dental routine.
+However, Water flossers when used correctly, can be a great addition to your daily dental hygiene routine.

 Can a Waterpik Help Gum Disease?